 Explore the power of Consumer and Selector widgets in Flutter to optimize app performance by managing widget rebuilds efficiently.

 In the realm of Flutter development, efficient state management is crucial for building responsive and performant applications.
-Two powerful tools in the Flutter developer’s toolkit are the Consumer
+Two powerful tools in the Flutter developer’s toolkit are the Consumer and Selector widgets, both part of the provider package, which facilitate fine-grained control over widget rebuilds.
+Understanding and utilizing these widgets can significantly enhance your app’s performance by minimizing unnecessary rebuilds and optimizing resource usage.

-package, designed to listen to changes in a provided model and trigger rebuilds of the widget tree when notified.
+The Consumer widget is a cornerstone of the provider package, designed to listen to changes in a provided model and trigger rebuilds of the widget tree when notified.
 This widget is particularly useful when you want only a specific part of your widget tree to rebuild in response to changes in the model, rather than the entire tree.

-function to construct the widget tree, providing the current context, the model instance, and an optional child widget that does not depend on the model.
+The Consumer widget takes a generic type parameter that specifies the type of model it listens to.
+It uses a builder function to construct the widget tree, providing the current context, the model instance, and an optional child widget that does not depend on the model.

-Here’s a simple example demonstrating the use of the Consumer
+Here’s a simple example demonstrating the use of the Consumer widget with a CounterModel:

 import 'package:flutter/material.dart';